 - Optimize operations

-For specific BMP options that fit within these control measures, read the Reduce your exposure to stormwater regulations fact sheet.
+For specific BMP options that fit within these control measures, read this fact sheet: Reduce your exposure to industrial stormwater regulations (wq-strm3-15)

 Step 2e: Review the application questions and examples of outdoor exposure